 Use a dipstick or electronic gauge to check the color of the car's oil.
 Knowing the difference between ‘clean' and ‘dirty' oil will save you money on unnecessary changes and even alert you if there's a problem (For example, if you just had it changed, but it looks muddy, something is definitely wrong.).
 Your owner's manual will advise you on how often your oil should be changed and what oil to use.

 Test Your Battery

 Although most batteries need little maintenance, you should check it periodically for leaks and any acid buildup on the contacts.
 This is especially true for seasonal vehicles that may sit for a number of months unused, such as plow trucks or cars at a part-time residence like a Florida condo.
 Remove any buildup with a battery cleaning brush, which you can buy at any auto parts store.
-Weak batteries should also load tested.
+Weak batteries should also be load tested.

 Examine Your Tires and Alignment

 It's important to ensure that your tires wear evenly, so getting them properly rotated and balanced can make them last much longer.
 Pay close attention to your alignment, too.
 If your car isn't driving straight, it can become a potentially dangerous situation.

 Your engine will not work efficiently if your spark plugs are worn out or covered in dirt.
 Eventually a breakdown will occur.
 Checking, gapping and replacing them is not too difficult (Check your owner's manual for instructions.), but if you don't feel confident doing so, have your mechanic change them.